infinitered/reactotron/docs/quick-start-react-native.md

   .split(':')[0]; // Remove the port

 Reactotron
-  .setAsyncStorageHandler(AsyncStorage) // AsyncStorage would either come from `react-native` or `@react-native-community/async-storage` depending on where you get it from
+  .setAsyncStorageHandler(AsyncStorage) // AsyncStorage would either come from `@react-native-async-storage/async-storage` or `@react-native-community/async-storage`
   .configure({ host: hostname }) // configure the hostname for Expo .useReactNative() // add all built-in react native plugins .connect() // let's connect!